python-microscopy/pymecompress/README.md

 A suitable environment for building pymecompress using the following conda command `conda create -n <name> python=x.x numpy cython libpython m2w64-toolchain`

-### PIP
+### pip

 Installation via pip is also available:

     pip install pymecompress

-however you may need to first set up a build environment (gcc/mingw, as described for from-source installation) if we have yet to upload a distribution for your platform.
+however you may need to first set up a build environment (gcc/mingw, as described for source installation) if we have yet to upload a distribution for your platform.